 My old roommate from college recently asked me why I was masquerading as a writer.
 He wasn’t being obnoxious.
-After all, at UNC-Chapel Hill, I had studied economics, political science, and business, only dabbling in the creative courses (art history, comparative literature.)
+After all, at UNC-Chapel Hill, I had studied economics, political science, and business, only dabbling in the creative courses (art history, comparative literature).

 Wasn’t I out of my element?

-The novel’s third main character, Zeb, struggles as an overseas adventure tour operator.
-I quit my job as a White House economist to start an ill-fated adventure company named after a Jimmy Buffett song.
-After working in corporate finance – protagonist Leo’s profession – I returned to adventure travel, this time running Nature Expeditions International, Inc. for eighteen years before selling it.
+Next I worked as a White House Budget Office economist, eventually leaving to start an ill-fated adventure tour company named after a Jimmy Buffett song.
+After five years in corporate finance, I returned to adventure travel, this time running Nature Expeditions International, Inc. for eighteen years before selling it.
 NEI operated adventure, cultural, and wildlife viewing tours to 40 countries on six continents.

 My children, now young adults, deserve special mention.
-Their courage, perseverance and talents continue to awe my wife and me.
-But, notably, our children received invaluable support from doctors and tutors.
-Many special needs and disadvantaged children aren’t so lucky.
+Their courage, perseverance, and talents continue to awe my wife and me.
+But they received lots of help.
+Many special needs children aren’t so lucky.
 They suffer, and their potential is squandered.
 My fervent hope is that, along with entertaining readers, Burying the Pawn will instill greater respect for the potential of the disadvantaged and suggest a way forward.
 The novel is due to be published on September 19, 2023.